BS/MS Combined Degree Program

 Changes to these guidelines

 An individual's circumstances may not exactly match the above guidelines.
 A BS/MS applicant should keep in mind that s/he may petition the GSC to deviate from these directions.
 A petition should be submitted and approved prior to deviating from the guidelines.
-Submit such a petition to the Graduate Studies Committee Chair.
+Submit such a petition using the form at the link below.